hyangah/vscode-go/README.md

 ### [GOPATH](docs/gopath.md)

-Advanced users may want to set different `GOPATH`s for different projects or install the Go tools to a different `GOPATH`.
+Advanced users may want to set different `GOPATH`s for different projects or install the Go tools to a different `GOPATH` when working in `GOPATH` mode.
 This is possible and explained in the [`GOPATH documentation`](docs/gopath.md).
+With Go modules, however, separate `GOPATH`s are unnecessary.

 ## [Language Server](docs/gopls.md)